quiquee/obc-docs/api/Openchain API.md

       -h, --help[=false]: help for openchain

-    Use "openchain [command] --help" for more information about a command.
+    Use "obc-peer [command] --help" for more information about a command.
 ```

-The `obc-peer` command supports several subcommands as shown above.
+The `obc-peer` command supports several subcommands, as shown above.
 To
 facilitate its use in scripted applications, the `obc-peer` command always
-produces a non-0 return code in the event of command failure.
+produces a non-zero return code in the event of command failure.
 Upon success,
 many of the subcommands produce a result on **stdout** as shown in the table
 below: